 View Solar Farm output live online

-Output performance figures for the farm can now be viewed live online in our PVsense interface.
+Output performance figures for the solar farm can be viewed live online on our interface with the Unity platform.
 Click on the graph below to view performance over different time periods.

 The field was previously a gravel pit which was then used for landfill.
 Only 28% of the area of the field is covered by solar equipment, and only 3% of the field surface is no longer soil.
 The rest of the field between the solar panels is planted with a mix of wildflowers and grass.
 The ecology of the site has been surveyed by Hampshire and Isle of Wight Wildlife trust and is carefully monitored to ensure maximum benefit for wildlife.

 The Principal Contractor for the installation was Solarcentury who undertook the design work and project management.
 The Main Contractor for all construction work on site was Arun Construction.
-The Operations and Maintenance support is currently provided by Dynamic Energy Solutions, who are a team of ex-Solarcentury O&M engineers; the previous 5-year term was covered by Empower Energy, based at Ringwood, who are now specialising in roof-top solar installations.
+Operations and Maintenance support is currently provided by Dynamic Energy Solutions, who are a team of ex-Solarcentury O&M engineers; the previous 5-year term was covered by Empower Energy, based at Ringwood, who are now specialising in roof-top solar installations.